Physiotherapy

 Heidi creates warm, non-judgemental, soulful spaces to explore our inner world.
 Whether it’s through meditation, collage, dream analysis or intuitive eating, Heidi uses her facilitation skills to help you turn inward, to listen to your body, to be curious about your mind, to awaken your heart and to find what fuels your fire to live life with vitality.

 History and Training: Heidi completed her training in Dietetics at Brescia Collage earning a double degree in Nutrition and Human Biology at the University of Western Ontario.
 She did her Dietetic Internship at Kingston General Hospital.
 She began her career as a research coordinator at Queen’s University looking at the metabolic effects of weight loss through diet and/or exercise.
 Heidi is perhaps most recognized for her 18 years as Head of Nutrition at the University of Guelph, Health and Performance Centre.
 During her time in this position, she consulted for individuals, sports teams and organizations.
-On a more personal note, Heidi loves spending time outdoors in the woods, by the fire or on the water every chance she gets.
-The more she practices mindfulness, the more she savours her time in nature shared with loved ones.

 Heidi Smith has been consulting for individuals and organizations for over 25 years.
 Her approach...
 Read More